Category Archives: Natural Disasters

 Sebastian Gray, Architect

-In the aftermath of one of the strongest earthquakes on record, the world has turned it’s eyes to Chile and has been amazed at how relatively little structural damage was done in comparison with lesser quakes in other parts of the world.
+In the aftermath of one of the strongest earthquakes on record, the world has turned its eyes to Chile and has been amazed at how relatively little structural damage was done in comparison with lesser quakes in other parts of the world.
 I asked my friend Sebastian Gray, an architect and professor at the Universidad Católica de Chile, for answers to the many questions on my mind about issues of architectural safety, earthquake resistance, and seismic considerations in Chilean building codes and structural design.

 First: where is the safest place in the house?
 Continue reading